GUIDE 2026

 Documentation usability refers to how easy it is for users to use documentation to achieve a goal or purpose.

-Even though technical documentation must be accurate, relevant, and up-to-date, the purpose of technical writing and documentation is not to create accurate, up-to-date, and relevant documentation.
+Even though technical documentation must be accurate, relevant, and up-to-date, the purpose of technical writing and documentation is not to create precise, up-to-date, and relevant documentation.

-The purpose of technical writing and documentation is to help users and readers achieve a goal through a quick and efficient transfer of information.
-Examples of user goals include learning how to solve a problem or understand a concept or idea.
+The purpose of technical writing and documentation is to help users and readers achieve a goal by providing quick, efficient information transfer.
+Examples of user goals include learning how to solve a problem, understand a concept, or an idea.

 In other words, the purpose of technical writing and documentation is usability, and it is essential to conduct usability testing to ensure the documentation meets its intended purpose and enhances the user experience.